 Pressure cushions are available in many of shapes and sizes.
 They are also made from many different materials.
 Things such as your height, weight, mobility limitations and any other existing health conditions should all be taken into account when choosing a pressure cushion.

 Which pressure care cushion is right for me?

 Every person is a little different, so in order to choose the best pressure cushion for your needs, it’s a good idea to talk to an expert.
 Talk to your physiotherapist or primary care physician in the first instance, and then have a chat with a friendly team member at Mobility Aids Australia.

 Ultimately, choosing the right pressure care cushion for you will come down to having a good understanding of your needs, and whether or not you already have pressure sores.

 Check out our wide range of health tips from leading health and mobility professionals.

 What to expect from rehabilitation If you have been injured or are recovering from a serious illness, you might need to use a rehabilitation service to help you get better.
 Rehabilitation services are specialised healthcare services that are designed to help people...

 Which walking aid is best for me?
 Walking aids are perfect for people who struggle with mobility.
 There are many different types of walking aids available, and choosing the right one for you involves having a good understanding of the walking aids that are available...

-If your ability to walk distances is limited, you may be considering getting an electric scooter which is often referred to as a mobility scooter.
-Mobility scooters are a great way of maintaining some independence as they let you continue with many activities such as...
+How to be comfortable in your electric scooter If your ability to walk distances is limited, you may be considering getting an electric scooter which is often referred to as a mobility scooter.
+Mobility scooters are a great way of maintaining some independence as they...